KryptikApp/blockchainAssets/README.md

 # Kryptik Wallet Blockchain Data

 ## About
-Kryptik wallet blochain data repository contains comprehensive data on a select set of blockchain assets.
+The Kryptik blockhain data repository contains comprehensive data on a select set of blockchain assets.
 There is also support for uploading data to your own firestore database.
 This can be helpful when creating a blockchain application.

 ## Getting Started